 Then, in 2003 the USFWS released "Guidance for the Establishment, Use, and Operation of Conservation Banks," setting out federal rules and regulations or conservation banking.
-In this document, the Service notes that unlike wetland mitigation banking, the preservation of existing habitat is just as valuable as restoration or creation of new habitat: "an appropriate function of conservation banks is the preservation of existing habitat with long-term conservation value to mitigate loss of other isolated and fragmented habitat that has no long-term value to the species."111
+In this document, the Service notes that unlike wetland mitigation banking, the preservation of existing habitat is just as valuable as restoration or creation of new habitat: "an appropriate function of conservation banks is the preservation of existing habitat with long-term conservation value to mitigate loss of other isolated and fragmented habitat that has no long-term value to the species."

 The USFWS report mentions that conservation banks can and should be helpful in reducing habitat fragmentation, which is a leading cause of species decline.
-Beyond gaining profits from selling banking credits and possible tax breaks, the Fish and Wildlife Service notes that landowners could gain revenue by allowing public access for certain activities (hiking, bird-watching, grazing, and the like), providing the activities to not compromise the purposes for which the bank was created.112 While conservation banking is not as widespread across the country as wetlands mitigation banking, it too has proven itself to be an expedient and efficient way to offset for destruction of endangered, threatened, or candidate species' habitats.
-From its modest start in California, there are over 70 active conservation banks across the nation as of 2009.113
+Beyond gaining profits from selling banking credits and possible tax breaks, the Fish and Wildlife Service notes that landowners could gain revenue by allowing public access for certain activities (hiking, birdwatching, grazing, and the like), providing the activities to not compromise the purposes for which the bank was created.
+While conservation banking is not as widespread across the country as wetlands mitigation banking, it too has proven itself to be an expedient and efficient way to offset for destruction of endangered, threatened, or candidate species' habitats.
+From its modest start in California, there are over 70 active conservation banks across the nation as of 2009.

-In August of 2009, The Nature Conservancy and the Environmental Law Institute published a highly-regarded study of biodiversity-oriented mitigation programs in the United States entitled The Next Generation of Mitigation: Linking Current and Future Mitigation Programs with State Wildlife Action Plans and Other State and Regional Plans.114 The report's authors recommend that "a more comprehensive approach to mitigation is needed to sustain systems of interconnected, resilient, natural habitats," and make recommend three fundamental changes in approach:
+In August of 2009, The Nature Conservancy and the Environmental Law Institute published a highly-regarded study of biodiversity-oriented mitigation programs in the United States entitled The Next Generation of Mitigation: Linking Current and Future Mitigation Programs with State Wildlife Action Plans and Other State and Regional Plans.
+The report's authors recommend that "a more comprehensive approach to mitigation is needed to sustain systems of interconnected, resilient, natural habitats," and make recommend three fundamental changes in approach:

 - 1. Ensure consistent and rigorous application of the mitigation protocol (avoid, minimize, compensate) for addressing impacts to wildlife habitat under existing, expanded, and future regulatory programs.
 We stress... the primary importance of the avoidance and minimization elements of the protocol. - 2.
-Use State Wildlife Action Plans, other federally recognized conservation plans (such as Coastal Zone Management Plans, Forestry Plans, and Endangered Species Recovery Plans), and regional plans as the framework for a more comprehensive approach to making the "avoid, minimize, compensate" decisions required by the protocol.
-Use of this planning context will lead to decisions that provide stronger and more resilient protection for whole watersheds and other natural systems for their multiple benefits. - 3.
-Give priority in the investment of compensatory funds to projects and activities identified by State Wildlife Action Plans and other plans that are sufficient in scale and strategic in their location to support the long term health of whole ecosystems.
-Further benefits can be achieved by anticipating compensation needs and accomplishing "advance mitigation" when the opportunities for larger ecosystem benefits still exist.115
+Use State Wildlife Action Plans, other federally recognized conservation plans (such as Coastal Zone Management Plans, Forestry Plans, and

+"Guidance for the Establishment, Use, and Operation of Conservation Banks."
+Department of the Interior: US Fish and Wildlife Service.
+Washington DC, 2003. p 3.